 - It’s also the time when the Great Migration is most active – particularly from mid-August to late October

 - Please note that rates at the safari lodges will also be at a premium and overcrowding can be overwhelming, especially in the more popular public reserves like Maasai Mara, Amboseli and Lake Nakuru

 November to December

-However, there is plentiful, year-round game viewing in Kenya; depending on which area and which park you wish to visit.
-What’s more, Kenya’s beautiful beaches are tropical and great all year round, lapped by the tropical Indian Ocean.
+- Kenya’s beautiful beaches are tropical and great all year round, lapped by the warm, tropical Indian Ocean